LehuaRyon/coffee_tasting_journal/notes.md

     put/patch   /posts/:id  No view     update (patch more accurate when changing couple attributes of object and not entire object itself) delete      /posts/:id  No view     delete

+User Authentication:
+    - ability for our user to sign up, login, and logout
+    - keep track of our user: session
+        - always return all of the objects that belong to that particular user Enable Sessions:
+    - manipulate and access sessions to keep track of user
+    - hash stores inside cookies, another hash
+        - cookies shares info about currently logged in user's interactions with server
+        - every time a user starts a new session, that session is stored inside of the cookie Implement a User Model:
+    -